 You are here: Home » An Infographic of Irish Involvement in the American Civil War

 November 21, 2013 | 4 Comments

 Author:Damian ShielsI am an archaeologist based in Ireland, specialising in conflict archaeology.

-Search Over 350 Articles on Irish in the American Civil War
+Search Over 375 Articles on The Irish in the American Civil War

 - The Pope’s Irish Soldiers and the Civil War November 9, 2010